Table of Contents

 If you have ever wanted to let customers in WooCommerce request a quote, you are probably aware that WooCommerce doesn’t do it out of the box.
 But, there are a few ways to make it happen.
 Let’s look at what most store owners try, and what actually works long-term.

-1. Contact Form on the Product Page
+1. Using a Contact Form on the Product Page

 This is the quickest fix.
 You can dd a basic contact form to each product page and let customers fill in their request manually.
 It might work for a few orders but then you’ll end up with vague messages.